 Business owners often scramble when it comes to managing their working capital.
 In order to keep the ball rolling, maximizing your resources is a must and in the company’s financial matters, revenue projection and forecasting does the trick.

 Whether you admit it to yourself or not, budgeting is – and always will be - one of your greatest struggles as a business owner.
 For most entrepreneurs, budgeting is difficult because the mere idea of setting definite limits on your spending is a struggle in its own right.
-But if you think that budgeting is really that hard, think again.
-Fact is, there are many resources that allow you to improve your budget plans.
-Revenue forecasting is one of them.
+But with practices such as projection and forecasting, you can surely craft budget plans for the long haul.

-Revenue forecasting is the process of calculating the expected revenues coming from your business for a certain period.
+Revenue projection is the process of calculating the expected revenues coming from your business for a certain period.

 Forecasting your revenues gives you the upper hand in mapping out your expenses as it gives you a clearer picture of your business finances based on the profits that your business has generated.
 Likewise, forecasting your revenues will also help you make business decisions that work to the advantage of your critical business numbers.

 More than anything else, the process of forecasting your revenues involves a systematic way of accounting for your business expenses.
 There are basically two types of expenses that you should consider: fixed costs and variable costs.

 Fixed costs are expenses that do not change regardless of your production or sales.
 A good example of a fixed cost are the fees incurred for renting machines or leasing your office space.
 Noting that these types of expenses helps ease you into the process of forecasting your revenues because it will give you a clearer idea of the exact amount that your business is spending on certain items on a regular basis.

 Variable costs, on the other hand, are expenses that invariably change depending on the level of your business productivity.
 Labor and raw materials are some of the most common examples of variable costs.